 Leave No Trace Raising Environmental Awareness In The Nepal Himalayas

-Leave no trace is a set of outdoor ethics that promotes conservation in the outdoors.
+Leave No Trace is a set of outdoor ethics that promotes outdoor conservation.
 There are seven principles of its practice.

 - Planning and preparation.